Symptoms of Trichotillomania Disorder

 There is no cure for trichotillomania, and it is considered a long term disorder.
 Fortunately, there are treatment options that can help a person better deal with the condition.
 Some people are able to completely overcome the disorder.

 If a person is left untreated for trichotillomania, symptoms often times worsen.
-Call 800-598-5053 to learn about treatment options.
+Call 800-598-5053 (Who Answers?) to learn about treatment options.

 The Many Risk Factors